berkeley-cdss/grade-uploader/README.md

 	```
 	grade-uploader -t [token] -c 1268501 -a 7148451 -f ~/Desktop/Midterm_scores.csv
 	```
+	* When using the command line, you can optionally define `CANVAS_TOKEN` in your environment.
+This will be used if no `-t` option is provided.

 2. As a module:
 	```
 	var postGrades = require('canvas-grade-uploader');